 A Gluu Server VM#

-For development, you need a virtual machine with Gluu Server installed.
+For development, you need a virtual machine with Gluu Server installed as well as the client software that may allow you to run (play) the machine.
 Recall Gluu Server installation is constrained to a number of Linux distributions.
-Keep in mind to opt in for Casa when prompted.
 The Gluu server version used should match that of the machines you are targetting for production environment.

 Ideally, you should populate your Gluu Server with data (e.g. users/groups) to somewhat resemble a testing or production server of your organization.
 Writing a plugin to be run on a server with no users other than admin will lead to very poor testing scenarios.

 Ask your administrator for help on preparing your virtual machine.
 It is likely they already have one available for immediate use.
 Check the CE docs for instructions on how to install Gluu Server from scratch if you need to do so.

 Ensure you have credentials for a user with administrator privileges in your Gluu Server as well as in the VM (e.g root).
 Ensure you can connect to that VM via SSH with a client and that your can transfer files.

 A running Gluu Casa installation#

 Once you are up and running with a Gluu Server VM proceed to install Gluu Casa.
 Ensure you can log in to Casa when finished.